 Most young pitchers do not have the leg power (power is strength and speed) necessary to generate the energy needed, through the pitching stride, to reach their top velocity.
 If you are a pitcher who uses mainly your arm to generate velocity then you will find yourself shortening your stride to quickly get your front foot planted.
-After front foot strike you then will use your glove side and throwing arm to generate most of your pitching velocity.
-Not only is this approach to pitching not efficient, it puts unnecessary wear and tear on the rotator cuff.
-Learning how to use the stride to generate power to be transferred into the ball as pitching velocity is far superior than the later approach.
+After front foot strike, you then will use your glove side and throwing arm to generate most of your pitching velocity.
+Not only is this approach to pitching not efficient, but it also puts unnecessary wear and tears on the rotator cuff.
+Learning how to use the stride to generate power to be transferred into the ball as pitching velocity is far superior to the latter approach.

 The 3X Power Stride Approach

 The best example of this approach is Aroldis Chapman for the Reds.
 He has the longest stride length in the MLB and also is able to move through his stride at one of the top speeds in the MLB.
 His stride speed to stride length ratio is probably the best in the world.
 This and optimal hip to shoulder separation is why he has the fastest pitch in baseball.

 To develop an average to above average stride speed to stride length ratio you must first learn the importance and power of triple extension.
 Triple extension increases both stride length and stride speed.
 To learn more about Triple Extension or 3X read this article here.

 To implement the 3X Power Stride into your delivery you must follow these 4 key steps.